ivansansao/Car-IA-V2/README.md

 The genetic algorithm selects the first one, clones it to generate the next generation in addition to keeping its superior and adding a new random one.

-If you want to save automatically the weights then before to start file:///home/cars/src/index.html on browser you need to run "node main.js" on terminal:
+If you want to save automatically the weights then before to start file:///home/cars/src/index.html on browser you need to run "node main.js" on terminal, take a look above:

+Run the server with:
+cd src/server
-src/server/node main.js
+node main.js

 Server is running on http://localhost:1905

 Sensors